MoneySavingExpert.com homepage

 Apple

 Apple sells refurbished iPhones, as well as refurbished iPads, Apple Watches and Macs.
-All refurbished iPhone models come with a new battery, new outer shell, are backed by a one-year warranty, have free delivery and returns, and also include:
+All refurbished iPhone models come with a new battery (so no worries about battery health), new outer shell, are backed by a one-year warranty, have free delivery and returns, and also include:

 • Full functional testing, genuine Apple part replacements (if necessary) and a thorough cleaning